Most AI products break outside the lab.

 Possibilities Unlocked by MCP

-- Composable memory shared across sessions or agents
+- Composable memory across sessions & agents

-- Dynamic prompt loading for task-switching or user roles
+- Dynamic prompt switching by user role

-- We diagram it, plug-and-play.
+- Clarity — We diagram it, plug-and-play

 Whether it’s engineering, product, or compliance, our context workshops align everyone on the architecture, and reveal blockers before they become risks.